microsoft/mdatp-devicecontrol/deployable examples/README.md

 dc apply -u
 ```

-The examples can me modified and then changes are applied to Intune.
+The examples can be modified and then changes are applied to Intune.
 This creates a configuration-as-code workflow.

+>[!NOTE]
+> Use `dc apply -a` to run `dc` as an application in devops automation scenarios

 After modifying the xlsx, run
 ```